Sunday, August 31, 2014

 Let it Go Unharmed

 Once you have it in hand, you can examine the dragonfly closely, noting its features and coloration in order to help determine the species to which it belongs.
-In some cases, however, a microscopic examination to differentiate between closley related species may be required.
+In some cases, however, a microscopic examination to differentiate between closely related species may be required.
 Once you have finished, it should be released.
 Adult dragonflies do not make good pets because of their dietary habits and their high-speed flying.

 Note: This article was originally published at Yahoo!
 Contributor Network on August 15th, 2011, where it was viewed 3212 times.
 All publishing rights reverted back to me as the original author when Yahoo! decided to discontinue the Y!
 Contributor Network on August 1st, 2014.